Shadberrow/YVTextField/README.md

 ```
 ## Wrong input handling

-For handling wrong input you have to implement `UITextFieldDelegate` methods simply assign in your `UIViewController`:
+For handling wrong input you have to implement `UITextFieldDelegate` methods, simply assign in your `UIViewController`:
 ```swift
 yourTextField.delegate = self
 ```